backtail/ctrl-alt/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md]() for details on our code of conduct, and the process for submitting pull requests to us.

 ### Authors

 * **[Max Genson](https://www.maxgenson.de/)** - Engineer @ [KOMA Elektronik](https://koma-elektronik.com/new/about-shop/)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License
 The underlying hardware project source code is licensed under [CERN Open Hardware Licence Version 2 - Strongly Reciprocal](LICENSE_HARDWARE).